HKUDS/OpenSpace/README.md

 ## 📢 News

-- **2026-07-17** 🚀 **OpenSpace v2 is released**: v2 turns OpenSpace into a quality-first Skill Hub with package-based skill browsing, skill quality summaries, task-trace uploads, and a refreshed dashboard / TUI experience.
+- **2026-07-17** 🚀 **OpenSpace v2 is released**: Introducing the Skill Management Layer for AI Agents, with package-based browsing, quality summaries, task-trace uploads, and a refreshed dashboard and TUI.

 <details>
 <summary>Earlier news</summary>